jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API for Authentication Microservice.md

 ## Change Role

-**Description**: Endpoint for changing the role of a user.
+**Description:** Endpoint for changing the role of a user.
 Can only be done by admins or lecturers (a lecturer can only change a user to be a TA, candidate TA or a student), whereas an admin can do everything.

 **Request path:** */api/auth/change_role*